 You are the head cheerleader for crafting education brand loyalty.
 You are the cheerleader, pumping up the school spirit with your audience!

 Cheerleaders, mascots and marching bands can’t control all the variables that make up school spirit at a sports event, but they exert a ton of influence on the crowd to keep spirits high and make that event unforgettable.

 Education brand loyalty is more like school spirit than customer retention in the business world.

-You and your marketing team are the cheerleaders that help stir up school pride, spirit, and excellence.
+You and your marketing team are the cheerleaders who help stir up school pride, spirit and excellence.
 Here’s how.